room101-dev/Grand-Ultimate-BTC-Hacker/readme.txt

 This is a big deal, this is all the engine and glue to build 8gb bloom-filter and deploy, also the binchk to kick out false postives.
 See make-bin.sh to see how to make bin file.

+all-block

+This is a first time use to collect all hex address from the blockchain full-node, if you don't already have the 300M hex h160 addresses then this is one one to do it, slow, but simple and easy to configure.
+You must have bitcoind running on your machine.
+Written python slow.

 new-block